Skip to main content

 For automatic processing, the file format must be CSV.

-Structure of Scenarios
+Structure of Behavior Tests

-Scenarios have a specific structure designed to enable realistic conversation simulation:
+Behavior tests have a specific structure designed to enable realistic conversation simulation:

 goal